USC Union – Union, South Carolina

 The main building at USC-Union, seen above and below, was built in 1909 as Union High School.
 By 1925 the student population had grown, and the high school moved into the nearby grammar school to accommodate more students.
 In return, elementary students attended school in this building, which became Main Street Grammar School until 1948.
 The building then sat vacant until the University of South Carolina acquired it in 1965 and transformed its interior for its Union campus.
 Today the building serves as administrative offices for the school.

 Palmetto College was founded in 2012 with funds appropriated by the South Carolina General Assembly.
 The program officially began in the spring of 2013.
 The Union campus of USC was created to bring university resources to students in the upstate counties of Union, Cherokee, Fairfield, Laurens, Newberry and York.

-The main building of the USC-Union Campus is listed in the National Register which says,
+The main building of the USC-Union Campus is listed in the National Register:

 (University of South Carolina-Union Administration Building) Built in 1909, Union High School is significant for its association with twentieth-century education in Union and as an intact example of the Neo-Classical style used in designing public schools.
 Notable features include the brick parapet, central projecting bay and large pedimented portico supported by composite columns, the double-door entrance with sidelights and semi-circular fanlight, semi-circular brick arch with voissoirs, wide frieze with dentils and modillions, and panel inscribed “1909.”